auth0/react-native-lock/README.md

 ## License

-LockReact is available under the MIT license.
+react-native-lock-ios is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.